Master's Research Scholarship

 - The nominee’s academic achievements to date

-- Evidence of research, scholarship, and creative activity accomplishments and potential in the nominee’s field
+- Evidence of research, scholarship, and creative activities accomplishments and potential in the nominee’s field

 - Quality of the commitment from institutional and external financial sources of support allocated to the nominee

 Deans are responsible for a preliminary review of nominations from their College.
 Following this round, no more than 10 finalist nominations from each College will be submitted to the Graduate Dean.
-A faculty advisory committee will advise the Graduate Dean in selecting among finalists for awards.
+An advisory committee will advise the Graduate Dean in selecting among finalists for awards.

 Nominations must be submitted by the graduate advisor of the master's program in which the nominee will be enrolled during the subsequent academic year.
 Both continuing and incoming students are eligible for awards.
 Nominations submitted by individuals other than the student's graduate advisor will not be considered.